nbari/zunzuncito/README.md

 ZunZun core turns around three arguments:

-    root: The diretory name containing all your API modules see this like the "document_root"
+    root: directory containing all your API modules, see this like the "document_root"
     versions: list of supported versions ['v0', 'v1', 'v2']
-    routes: list of tupples containing regex patterns, handlers and allowed http methods
+    routes: list of tuples containing regex patterns, handlers and allowed http methods

 > In the docs you can find a more detailed overview of the ZunZun arguments and the class it self.